WarpWing/GreenQuestChat/README.md

 You can checkout the demo here: https://gaia.warpwing.cloud/

 > [!NOTE]
 > Data covered in this repository is only a public subset of what GQChat or "Gaia" has access to.
 The data in the repository serves as a small test example.
-It should be also be noted that some of this data is old and mentions 2023 as "the future".
+It should be also be noted that some of this data is old and may not be updated for Fall 2024.

 # Topics Covered
 - Center for Sustainability Education (CSE)